 There are two ways to launch the Control Panel.
 The easiest way is to simply right-click on the desktop and choose Nvidia Control Panel from the dropdown menu.

-You can use individual games’ settings menus to decide your GPU settings, but optimizing the settings of your Nvidia card in the Control Panel may have a huge impact on your gaming experience.
+You can use individual games’ settings menus to decide your GPU settings, but optimizing your graphics settings in the Control Panel can have a huge impact on your gaming experience.
 Smoother gameplay and better, sharper, brighter visuals are all a possibility when the settings are properly adjusted.

 The Nvidia Control Panel is easy enough to navigate, but there are so many options to choose from, it may seem confusing at first.
-In order to find the best Nvidia settings for gaming or simply day-to-day performance, you will need to navigate the list of settings explained below.
+Let’s take a look at each of the settings and what they do, as well as some suggestions on what you might like to set them to.

 Nvidia Control Panel — 3D Settings